 Cook with apples.
 Write out your favorite apple recipes on cards and ask your child to illustrate.
 Give these as gifts with delicious samples!
 Two kid-friendly cookbooks that are devoted to apples are The Big Fat Red Juicy Apple Cookbook by Judith Bosley, and The Apple Cookbook by Owen Woodier.
 Or try these ideas:

 Arrange apple slices on a plate and serve with a variety of dipping sauces.
-Which flavor does the family like best?
+Which flavor does your family like best?
 Fill small bowls with:

 - Flavored, softened cream-cheese spreads

 - Place all ingredients in a microwave-safe bowl and stir.

 - Loosely cover the bowl with a plastic lid or wax paper and microwave on high for 4 minutes.